-The Govetts Leap Lookout near Blackheath in the Blue Mountains offers spectacular views of the Grose Valley and surroundings.
+The Govetts Leap Lookout near Blackheath in the Blue Mountains offers spectacular views of the Grose Valley and surrounding cliff walls.

-Around the lookout are several short and long hiking trails, one of them leading to the Barrow Lookout from where you can see the Bridal Veil Falls from close by.
+Near the lookout are several short and long hiking trails, one of them leading to the Barrow Lookout from where you can see the Bridal Veil Falls from very close by.

 How to Get There

 In Blackheath, turn into Govetts Leap Road that will take you straight to the Govetts Leap Lookout.
-There is a large free parking area located right at the lookout.
+There is a large free parking area located right at the lookout (see map location).

-You can also catch the Blue Mountains train line to Blackheath and then either walk or catch a bus to the lookout from the train station.
+You can also catch the Blue Mountains train to Blackheath, and then either walk or hop on a bus to the lookout from the train station.

-The best time to visit is all-year round, as long as it’s not raining.
-It can get very cold in winter so make sure you dress up warm when visiting during this time of year.
+The best time to visit is year-round, as long as it’s not raining.
+It does get cold during the winter months though so make sure you dress up warm when visiting during that time of year.

 Govetts Leap Lookout